eforemeka/personal-page/content/wigdtw/linuxenv.md

 ---

 ### Final Thoughts
 This week taught me that the "environment" matters just as much as the "commands."
-Distinguishing between a Docker backend and a full Linux OS was a vital first step in my journey toward system administration.
+Distinguishing between a Docker backend and a full Linux OS was a vital first step in my journey toward Linux system administration.